Skip to main content

 Year Two Summer

 • COUN 6324 Advanced Ethics for Professional Practice - This course explores the range of ethical issues that professionals may encounter within the field of counseling during independent practice.
-Through lecture, discussion, reading, and role-plays, students will explore such issues as the interrelation between professional ethical codes, ethical decision-making, and records management.
+Through lecture, discussions, reading, and role-plays, students will explore such issues as the interrelation between professional ethical codes, ethical decision-making, and records management.
 Additionally, a survey of applicable rules, laws, and statutes related to professional practice will be undertaken.
-Prerequisite: COUN 5330
+Prerequisite: COUN5330.

 Year Three Fall